ruberduckeyy/emily-dickinsons-peotry/README.md

-# emily-dickinsons-peotry
+title: emily-dickinsons-peotry
-An interactive website featuring Emily Dickinson's poems.
+description: An interactive website featuring Emily Dickinson's poems.
 Click anywhere to reveal random poems, with a firefly-themed dark blue background and a flashlight cursor.

 ## Features